JunwookHeo/YOLO-OT/README.md

 ### 1.3 YOTMMLP

-LSTM for each coordinate is seperated in the YOTMMLP model, so Cx, Cy, W, H are independently predicted.
+LSTM for each coordinate is separated in the YOTMMLP model, so Cx, Cy, W, H are independently predicted.

 ![image](https://drive.google.com/uc?export=view&id=1fnkc93bKByZNVaBa5_RmuAPXN83wRnD7)